rdunker/MusicNotation/packages/MusicNotation-Graphics.package/MNKeySignatureMorph.class/README.md

-I am an MNSymbolMorph used to display
+I am an MNSymbolMorph for displaying MNKeys.

 Instance Variables
-	key:		<Object>
+	key:						MNKey
-	keySignatureLayout:		<Object>
+	keySignatureLayout:		MNKeySignatureLayout

 key
-	- xxxxx
+	- This is the MNKey I display.

 keySignatureLayout
-	- xxxxx
+	- This is the MNLayout I should apply on the MNKey.